 - The sight of “Halfway Home” signs at the Circle, combined with cheering spectators, and ringing cowbells also makes Lawrence Circle a special location on the Stockade-athon Course.

-– “master runner” Lori Kingsly at the Circle –
+– “master runner” Lori Kingsely at the Circle –

 The following Slideshow has about 40 photos of Stockade-athon action approaching, at, and departing Lawrence Circle.
 I hope the Stockade-athon Course Design Committee can find a way to revive this Stockade tradition in 2015.
 And, I hope my creeky knees and hands will be able to snap an adequate number of interesting, telling, and enjoyable pictures in that 12-minute window when the Stockade-athon is “highlighting” the Stockade.